-- Liquid zinc can penetrate the bead and the base metal.
+- Liquid zinc can penetrate the bead and the hot base metal.
 Under harsh service conditions, this can lead to cracking.

 - Lack of fusion and low root penetration are also serious defects that can result in joint failure.

-- Heavy and frequent spatter that covers the area.
+- Heavy and frequent spatter.

-- Excessive porosity inside and on the bead’s surface.
+- Excessive porosity and inclusions.

-The magnitude of the welding problems depends on the coating’s thickness.
+The magnitude of the problems depends on the coating’s thickness.
 The thicker the metal, the thicker the coating.

 But the galvanization method also matters.
 The common hot-dipped method creates a coating several times thicker than the electrogalvanizing method.

-However, if you remove the galvanized coating, you can MIG weld the steel underneath without the previously mentioned problems.
+If you remove the galvanized coating, you can MIG weld the steel underneath without the previously mentioned problems.

-Most often the metal underneath is mild steel, but on rare occasions, you may have a harder to weld metal.
+Most often the metal underneath is mild steel, but on rare occasions, you may have a harder-to-weld metal.
 Here is an article on how to identify metals for welding.